na-na-hi/renget/archive/how2playba.md

 Or alternatively:
 ![Reroll targets](https://i.imgur.com/IdQnlKt.png)
 Roll until you get 10 points (taken from https://www.youtube.com/watch?v=45dwbZz7kzg)

-As the meta is constantly changing, the most optimal reroll targets can change as well.
-The [Future Content Timeline and Unit Ratings](https://docs.google.com/spreadsheets/d/1VSzm_ioCt2AdRvkfL9HKNNZSbyslayVERXxVxR6nzh4/edit#gid=616626271) and [Arona's projected banners](https://docs.google.com/spreadsheets/d/e/2PACX-1vST0JkbV44jOb6kzmSNDav-PZ6ZSUZS-Um6FpAm6bGsLWXF6lJEoU84VXzSbg4SeQ/pubhtml#) spreadsheets can help a lot in this regard.
-Both of these links have a banner guide, for the first one just ctrl + f 'banner' on the first sheet.

 You can always ask /bag/ for advice.